-- The destination is a network address. - The gateway is an IP address of a router that can forward packets (or 0.0.0.0, if the packet doesn't need to be forwarded). - Flags indicate various attributes for each route: - U Up: The route is active. - H Host: The route destination is a single host. - G Gateway: Send anything for this destination on to this remote system, which will figure out from there where to send it. - S Static: This route was configured manually, not automatically generated by the system. - C Clone: Generates a new route based on this route for hosts we connect to.
-This type of route normally used for local networks. - WWasCloned: Indicated a route that was auto-configured based upon a local area network (Clone) route. - L Link: Route involves references to Ethernet hardware. - Refs is the number of active references to this route. - Use is the count of number of packets sent using this route interface - The Netif is the network interface that is connected to that network - Expire is the seconds the ARP entry is valid
+- The destination is a network address. - The gateway is an IP address of a router that can forward packets (or 0.0.0.0, if the packet doesn't need to be forwarded). - Flags indicate various attributes for each route: - U Up: The route is active. - H Host: The route destination is a single host. - G Gateway: Send anything for this destination on to this remote system, which will figure out from there where to send it. - D Dynamic: This route was dynamically created by something like gated or an ICMP redirect message. - M Modified: This route is set if the table entry was modified by an ICMP redirect message. - !
+Reject: The route is a reject route and datagrams will be dropped. - MSS is the Maximum Segment Size.
+Largest datagram kernel will construct for transmission via this route. - Window is maximum data host will accept from a remote host. - irtt initial round trip time. - Iface the network inferface this route will use